-Applicant must submit one (1) hard copy and one (1) CD of the complete Application.
-The CD must be organized to correspond to the Tabs in the hard copy binder.
-Each Tab shall be a separate document in pdf format and named as follows: "Tab # - Project name".
-In addition, one (1) electronic submittal of Form 3 in excel format must be uploaded to ADOH's Rental Programs Portal, which may be found at the following link:
+Applicant must submit one (1) hard copy and one (1) electronic copy of the complete Application on a CD or USB drive.
+The CD or USB drive must be organized to correspond to the Tabs in the hard copy binder.
+Each Tab shall be one (1) separate document in pdf format and named as follows: "Project name - Tab # ".